reidjohnson/hpipy/docs/source/user_guide/neural_network.rst

 **Residual Approach**

 The residual approach models the house price as a black-box prediction that integrates market and property factors, and then uses explainability methods to decompose this prediction into attributions.
-Specifically, DeepLIFT attributes the model output to individual features relative to a reference (baseline) input (`ref <ref-deeplift_>`_):
+Specifically, DeepLIFT attributes the model output to individual features relative to a reference (baseline) input (`Shrikumar et al. <ref-shrikumar_>`_):

 .. math::